-The properties were valued at open market value at 31 March 2021 by independent property valuers Avison Young in accordance with the Royal Institute of Chartered Surveyors' Valuation Global Standards 2017 (the Red Book).
+The properties were valued at open market value at 31 March 2022 by independent property valuers Avison Young in accordance with the Royal Institution of Chartered Surveyors (RICS) Valuation - Global Standards effective from 31 January 2022

 Foreign currency transactions

 Dividends, interest and purchases and sales of investments in foreign currencies have been accounted for at the spot market rates at the date of transaction.
 End-of-year spot market exchange rates are used to value cash balances held in foreign currency bank accounts, overseas investments and purchases and sales outstanding at the end of the reporting period.
 Any gains or losses are treated as part of a change in market value of investments.